RhoneLachner/CommitWizard-CLI/README.md

 ## Customization

 CommitWizard allows you to define your own commit categories by creating a `.commitwizardrc` file in the root of your project.
+Running the `commitwizard --config` command will generate the `.commitwizardrc` file for you, including default categories that can be changed.
-The file should be in JSON format, like so:
+The file should be written in JSON format, like so:

 {
   "categories": [